PennLINC/learning_datalad/basic_datalad_functions.md

 * `datalad status`: similar to `git status`
     * `datalad status --annex all`: also print out present vs total size of the dataset, i.e., some data content has been dropped
+    * `git status` can also show some status information
+    * `datalad -e <"commit" or "no">`: to speed up `datalad status` for deep dataset hierarchies/large datasets: not to comprehensively check subdataset.
+See more [here](http://handbook.datalad.org/en/latest/basics/101-146-gists.html#speed-up-status-reports-in-large-datasets).
     * `du -sh <folder/filename>` to print the folder or file size.
 Can also do: `du -sh *` to list all folders/files in the current directory
 * `tig`: view the datalad history.
     * View the detailed history of a commit by hitting "Enter".
 Go up level or exit by hitting "q"
+    * `git show`: show the last save/commit
+    * `git log -n <a number>`: print the last n commits
+    * Find the commit (including all provenance) related to a file: `git log <path/to/file>`
+        * For a subdataset, make sure you cd into that subdataset, before running this command (otherwise getting empty results)
 * `tree`
+    * If you don't want to see the long symlinks, use `ls`, without adding `-l`
+* `datalad <function name> -h` or `--help` for how to use
 * list siblings of a datalad dataset - assuming you're in a datalad-ds:
     * `datalad siblings`; Or:
     * `git remote -v`